-

 Are there any strong examples of disruption through fintech in your jurisdiction?

-[For countries with developed payment systems or with large remittances to India, NPCI creates bilateral linkages between UPI and the payment systems locally available to reduce the cost of remittances (for e.g. the UPI – PayNow linkage with Singapore).
+UPI Global is also poised to significantly disrupt cross border payments to and from India.
+For countries with developed payment systems or with large remittances to India, NIPL creates bilateral linkages between UPI and the payment systems locally available to reduce the cost of remittances (for e.g. the UPI – PayNow linkage with Singapore).
 NIPL also assists countries in developing their own UPI-like payments systems (for e.g. Nepal).
 NIPL is also partnering with central banks, local and international digital payment service providers and PGs to enable international merchant payments (typically using QR code interoperability) (for e.g. NIPL has partnered with Liquid Group, Lyra, Neopay, Worldline, Central Bank of Oman and PPRO).
-Cross-border payments are currently dominated by the Visa-Mastercard duopoly.
-UPI has significant advantages over the incumbent card networks with its secure and user-friendly interface, reduced costs and real-time transactions.
-Nevertheless, UPI Global is still in its nascent stage and will take a few years to play out.]
+Cross-border payments are currently dominated by the Visa-Mastercard UPI has significant advantages over the incumbent card networks with its secure and user-friendly interface, reduced costs and real-time transactions.
+Nevertheless, UPI Global is still in its nascent stage and will take a few years to play out.

-Apart from the payments sector, FinTechs are now creating disruptions in the lending and investments space.
+Apart from the payments sector, fintech players are now creating disruptions in the lending and investments space.
 Rapid disruption in unsecured lending has improved customer experience, encouraged analytics-based credit decisioning and reduced costs of service and customer acquisition.
-FinTechs have also disrupted the investments and money management space, enabling mobile based investments into securities, mutual funds and even cryptocurrency/non fungible token investments.
+A one-time integration with the ULI platform will eliminate the need for lenders to carry out multiple bilateral integrations with each data and service provider, facilitating frictionless credit.
+Fintech players have also disrupted the investments and money management space, enabling mobile based investments into securities, mutual funds and even cryptocurrency investments.
 Key enablers include an online and seamless KYC process, easy fee collection, and providing access to account aggregator ecosystem, with market wide depositories information access.
 A similar tech-enabled disruption to improve customer access and experience is also taking place in the InsurTech space.

-Additionally, further disruption in the payments ecosystem is expected due to adoption of evolving technologies such as block-chain and AI by payment service providers (including both bank and non-bank entities).
+Additionally, further disruption in the payments ecosystem is expected due to adoption of evolving technologies such as block-chain and AI by payment service providers.
 Both bank and non-bank entities have already began to rely on AI based tools to improve customer experience, especially, in the areas of product identification and matching, background and credit verification checks which all make for a seamless customer experience.

 India: Fintech